s-20/unnamed/Complications.md

 # Complications

 Complications are the little things in a character's life that make it more... interesting.
-Complications are called into service to add complexity or intrigue to a plot, to connect the character to the world they're in, and to restore [Drama Dice](DramaDice.md) or gain [Perks](MarksPerks.md).
+Complications are called into service to add complexity or intrigue to a plot, to connect the character to the world they're in, and to add [Drama Dice](DramaDice.md) to the pool.

 ## Gaining Complications